Guy1m0/ZKML-Benchmark/Milestone 1/Report.md

 ### Shortlisted Project

-Due to time constraints, we benchmark a shortlisted selection of zkML projects to compare aspects such as **A, B, C, and D**.
+Due to time constraints, we benchmark a shortlisted selection of zkML projects to compare aspects such as proof generation time, prover memory usage, and framework compatibility.
 This selection does not represent the entire landscape but aims to exemplify current trends through a subset of frameworks.
 We plan to update the benchmark results in response to emerging frameworks.

 <!-- Basic Information of Shortlisted Frameworks